'Amazing' News About The Awful Guinea Worm

 Former President Jimmy Carter has led a massive campaign to eradicate the worm.
 "I'd like for the last Guinea worm to die before I do," he told reporters.

 Sudan was especially challenging.
 Civil war has plagued the region since the 1960s.
-To begin the eradication program in the area, Carter had to negotiate a special "Guinea Worm Cease-Fire" back in 1995.
+To begin the eradication program in the area, Carter had to negotiate a special "Guinea worm cease-fire" back in 1995.
 And just a few years ago, the Carter Center had to evacuate its staff from the country because of violence.

 "If South Sudan can stop Guinea worm, Chad can do it.
 Mali can do it.
 Ethiopia can do it, too," Roy says.
 "It's really an amazing accomplishment."